 - Identifying the pairs which require advanced time series analysis and statistical tests

 There are plenty of in-built pair trading indicators on popular platforms to identify and trade in pairs.
-However, many a times, transaction cost which is a crucial factor in earning profits from a strategy, is usually not taken in account in calculating the projected returns.
+However, many a time, transaction cost which is a crucial factor in earning profits from a strategy, is usually not taken into account in calculating the projected returns.
 Therefore, it is recommended that traders make their own statistical arbitrage strategies keeping into account all the factors at the time of backtesting which will affect the final profitability of the trade.

 Sign up for Qauntra’s course on Statistical Arbitrage Trading, the course covers basic concepts of Statistical Arbitrage trading and a step-by-step guide for building a pairs trading strategy using Excel and Python.